- Last Updated: 21 January 2021

 a) Rules up to 5 April 2021:

-- The PSC makes an assessment of its worker's employment status based on its knowledge of the end-client.
+- The PSC makes an assessment of its worker's employment status based on its knowledge of the End-client.

 - See IR35 Off-Payroll Working Private Sector

-b) Rules after 6 April 2021:
+b) Rules from 6 April 2021:

 - The requirement of a material interest in the corporate intermediary ('the company') has been effectively removed.